AGILE 2024 - Call for Papers

 - XR: Virtual, Augmented, Mixed Reality (VR, AR, MR)

 Graduate and PhD students pay lower fees, and gain high visibility within the GI community.
 In addition, AGILE offers a limited number of travel grants to support students who lack funding (please, look at the grant page).
-Following last year’s practice, AGILE 2023 will support reproducibility of submitted manuscripts, that is must have a section describing the data and software availability.
+Following last year’s practice, AGILE 2024 will support the reproducibility of submitted manuscripts, and the accepted paper must have a section describing the data and software availability.
 In addition, all accepted submissions will be published as Open Access articles to gain further visibility.